What You Should Know About Supplemental Security Income Reporting

 To report income to the SSA, you may call, mail documents, or visit your local SSA office.
 The SSA offers an automated wage reporting system by phone and a mobile application for reporting wages for all income earned through work.

 Contact an Attorney for Help Right Away

-If you need assistance reporting your income to the SSA for your SSI benefits, contact the Phoenix Social Security lawyers of Phillips Disability.
+If you need assistance reporting your income to the SSA for your SSI benefits, contact the Phoenix Social Security lawyers of Dayes Law Firm PC.
 Our skilled attorneys will review your claim and help you access the benefits you need.